dvln/out/README.md

 check Go stdlib or pkg related standard Go error values for equivalence against a detailed error (and if that regular Go error was wrapped it will match).
-One can optionally use error codes (numbers) in these detailed errors as well (and match on error code as well if used).
-If using detailed errors the issue/error/fatal output streams will take advantage of them and show the best stack trace and combine the errors, incorporating any error codes used as well.
+One can optionally use error codes (numbers) in these detailed errors as well (and match on error code as well).
+If using detailed errors the Issue, Error, and Fatal output levels will take advantage of them and show the best stack trace and combined messages, incorporating any error codes used as well (if error codes are used then "Error: " prefixes become "Error #1004: " automatically, same for Issue and Fatal level output).
 If not used, no problem.

-The goal is flexible control of output streams and how they can be marked up, dynamically redirected, augmented with meta-data to help with support or troubleshooting, etc.  If something fancier is needed one can dynamically plug in your own output formatter as well with this package.
-I use this to dump output in text and JSON form so any errors that come up from anywhere in my code will be dumped in a JSON format when in that output mode or text if in that mode via a formatting "callback/plugin" capability.
+The goal is flexible control of output streams and how they can be marked up, dynamically redirected, augmented with meta-data to help with support or troubleshooting, etc.  If something fancier is needed one can dynamically plug in your own output formatter with this package to override or augment the built-in output prefixes and flags.
+For example, my tool has a text and JSON output mode.
+I use this feature when in JSON mode to control error Issues, Errors or Fatals so they tie into the JSON infrastructure and return valid JSON containing errors or warnings (vs simple text messages).
+These formatters can completely suppress the "native" 'out' package output for either the screen or log file or both output streams (eg: my JSON package does this for warnings, pushing them into the JSON structure I'll dump at the end so I "stash" them in the JSON output structure and tell the 'out' package not to print them or log them since the final JSON output dump will include them).

 Summary:

 1. Ready for basic CLI screen output with levels out of the box, no setup
 2. Easy drop-in replacement for fmt.Print[f|ln](), plus level specific func's